'Expecting the worst, hoping for the best': Nurse recalls delivering baby on Afghanistan evacuation aircraft - KESQ

 By Atika Shubert, James Briggs and Jack Guy, CNN

-A nurse who delivered a baby girl on board an aircraft evacuating people from Afghanistan has said her team was “expecting the worst, hoping for the best.”
+A nurse who delivered a baby girl on board an aircraft that evacuated people from Afghanistan has said her team was “expecting the worst, hoping for the best.”

-The Afghan mother went into labor aboard a C-17 transport aircraft carrying evacuees fleeing the Taliban takeover of Afghanistan, U.S. Army Captain Erin Brymer, a Landstuhl Regional Medical Center registered nurse, told CNN at the United States’ Ramstein Air Base in Germany on Monday.
+The Afghan mother went into labor aboard a C-17 transport aircraft full of evacuees fleeing the Taliban takeover of Afghanistan, US Army Capt.
+Erin Brymer, a Landstuhl Regional Medical Center registered nurse, told CNN at the United States’ Ramstein Air Base in Germany on Monday.

 Brymer helped deliver the baby after the plane touched down at Ramstein on Saturday, following a flight from a staging base in the Middle East.

+The baby was one of three born during the evacuation from Afghanistan, according to US officials.
+The commander of US Transportation Command, Gen. Steve Lyons, told reporters at a news briefing Monday that two other babies were born at Ramstein.
+Pentagon press secretary John Kirby said Tuesday that the two other babies were born in a hospital shortly after the mothers’ arrival to the base.

+“Just an incredible, incredible operation ongoing, you know.
+Just impressive work by our great airmen,” Lyons said.

-The flight is part of a chaotic scramble to airlift people out of Afghanistan.
-Ramstein is one of the largest US airbases outside America, and has now been transformed into a temporary transit point for evacuees to the US.
+The flight was part of a chaotic scramble to airlift people out of Afghanistan.
+Ramstein is one of the largest US air bases outside America and has now been transformed into a temporary transit point for evacuees to the US.

 Brymer told CNN she’s delivered countless babies in hospital conditions, but this was her first “in the wild.”